nocturne-protocol/.github/profile/README.md

 |---------------------|----------------------|----------------------|
 | Your share amounts are **private** thanks to **Trusted Execution Environments (TEE)**.
 Only you know what you own. | Powered by **Layer Zero OApp** — invest in RWAs across **multiple blockchains** seamlessly. | Access tokenized **real estate**, **commodities**, **bonds**, and more — bringing traditional assets on-chain. |

+## 🌙 Nocturne — Private Cross-Chain Tokenized Assets

+Nocturne is a private-token platform that brings real-world assets on-chain while preserving user privacy across multiple blockchains.
+It allows anyone to invest in real-world assets through private tokens that retain the full value of the underlying stock.
+Instead of revealing sensitive information on a public ledger, Nocturne enables users to buy and trade tokenized shares without exposing how many they hold.

+Nocturne is designed to onboard a wide range of real-world assets—including equities, commodities, real estate shares, and more.
+It bridges traditional finance with decentralized markets while removing the privacy limitations of pure on-chain systems.

+To achieve this, the system purchases the real stock and then mints a private token that represents it on-chain.
+Users interact with these private tokens: they can be transferred, redeemed, or traded seamlessly—while the quantity owned remains hidden from public view.
+Privacy is focused on what matters most: your holdings, and your ability to use them without revealing your portfolio.

+As a cross-chain platform, Nocturne allows investors to access tokenized assets from multiple blockchain ecosystems.
+Whether the user is on Base, Arbitrum or other supported networks, the platform provides unified access and private settlement through LayerZero’s messaging layer.
+Investors can interact from their preferred chain.

+Under the hood, Nocturne is built on iExec’s infrastructure, with confidential compute workflows deployed through the iApp Generator.
+This framework uses secure enclaves to handle all sensitive operations—such as processing share quantities—while rigorously validating each computation.
+The iApp Generator also simplifies access to confidential computing by providing streamlined deployment and integrated confidential key management.
+This ensures that privacy never comes at the cost of security or verifiability.
+Combined with on-chain smart contracts for issuance and settlement, Nocturne leverages iExec and its iApp Generator to deliver a hybrid architecture: private where it matters, and transparent where trust requires it.

+Ultimately, the goal is simple: connect your wallet, explore available assets, and invest privately, securely, and across chains.
+Nocturne brings together privacy-preserving technology, multichain accessibility, and real-world value into a unified investing experience.

 ---

 ## 🏗️ Tech Stack